isovalent/oss-ci-opensearch/README.md

-# Cilium CI OpenSearch
+# CORGI 🐕

-Connector for ingesting Cilium CI data into OpenSearch.
+Cilium OpenseaRch GitHub Ingester is a connector for ingesting Cilium CI data into OpenSearch.

 ## Workflow Runs